wo-o29/ProgressiveHydration/README.md

 <img src='assets/clickingonhydrat.png'>

 ## Server Side
-In server side, once the server start the bundle start building (intial content start creating)
+Once the server start running the creation of the inital content will start.
+This operation Follow 4 septs ash shown:
 * Generate Bundlers through webpack
 * Create the HTML File
 * Link the bundler
 * Return it as response

+### ssr function
+ssr function is the function that used for creation of html and send it to the client side.

 ```js
 app.get('/', async (request, response) => {